 (Mostly Spoiler Free)(Described in Broad Strokes) Extremely mixed bag.
 So a fair warning, you need to be a fan of both dark fantasy and light fantasy.
 Cause the season begins as a light fantasy with hints of dark lore and at the end of the series it is the dark lore, with a few comic relief characters.
 So heres the story in very broad strokes(Stop for 100% Blind): First there is a tournament for Demon king with a hero running in it which is a very light hearted tournament storyline.
 Then a few characters get teleported and a mostly light hearted journey back ensues.
 Near the end of thatjourney the hero drops a lore bomb and the entire series shifts in tone to be very dark.
 There were small sprinkles of dark lore and hints at his backstory beforehand though, so it's not entirely out of the blue (but it's still a pretty dramatic shift) Anyway, from this point forward it just goes full dark, with very few jokes (a few from the comic relief character acquired on the journey ) So in conclusion, I liked it.
 I have a high tolerance for both, but I don't know if I would recommend it to everyone.
 The light fantasy part would be pretty insufferable for a dark fantasy fan and vice versa.
 If I would have to choose between one pf the to recommend it to to, it would be the dark fantasy one.
 The light one is mostly misadventures with some lore attached, so if needed could be skipped.
 (Most of the journey could be cut out and have it make perfect sense) And the dark part contains pretty heavy themes.
 Not that it did it the best possible but it's at least worth checking out if you are willing to sit through the light part or find a sufficient skip guide.

 Missing comedy genre tag?
 Vamirio, Piwi and Hon provide lot of comedy moments!
 Hon by the situations he is put in, Piwi by existence and Vamirio by great voice acting.
 Good story, flashbacks weren't boring and kept me engaged.
 Good artstyle, acceptable fights, environment wasn't stale.
-First 3/4 of the anime is great but the last +- 5 episodes were disappointing, can't decide between bad writing or if it was just rushed.
+First 3/4 of the anime are great but the last +- 5 episodes were disappointing, can't decide between bad writing or if it was just rushed.
 Also you don't get ending and don't expect s2.
 MAL summaries are usually good but Helck's synopsis doesn't do it justice, this is not tournament arc.
 Overall good anime that "didn't stuck the landing".

 So...
 Helck turned out to be a pleasant surprise for me.
 Fantasy is kinda dead nowadays since pretty much 95% of the fantasy genre are isekais.
 That said, Helck was actually a pretty good experience for a fantasy lover like me.
 They slowly worked the story up, making it serious and more serious along the way and i really enjoyed that.
 They managed to world build a little bit, which i always appreciate, have solid character development and fun moments all along the way.
 Helck is sold as a comedy but it actually is a tragedy.
 Was not expecting the series to get such ashift in moods when i started watching it.
 The characters are fun and iinteresting and you feel the impact on the plot that each one has on the story.
 It lacks a little bit on the animation department, since in some eps it looks like a powerpoint presentation ngl but it is still able to have some solid scenes.
 Overall it was pretty good experience for me and if you are a fan of "old" fantasy genre you might enjoy this one.
 Even if you are not give it a try since the drama on the show is suprisingly good.